robtaylor/VACASK/demo/ihp-sg13g2/README.md

   (always include this file along with all other PDK files)

 Some examples and a [.vacaskrc.toml](.vacaskrc.toml) configuration file are available in this directory.
 Just set the `PDK_ROOT` and the `PDK` environmental variables and run examples with VACASK.

+Xschem support is under development.
+Use the latest development version available on [Github](https://github.com/StefanSchippers/xschem) (you will have to compile it yourrself).
+Copy file `ihp-sg13g2/libs.tech/xschem/xschemrc` to the directory where you want to start xschem.
+It will load the IHP PDK's extensions and symbols at startup.
+Select `Options/Netlist format/Spectre` before you dump the netlist or run simulations.